Workflow Monitor in Informatica: Gantt Chart & Tasks

 3. A properties window would appear with the task details

-Step 6) Click on each of the menu of the properties window to view specific details.
+Step 6) Click each menu of the properties window to view specific details.

 Here we chose “Task Details” to view.
 It will display all the details like Instance Name, Task Type, Start Time, Integration Service Name, etc.